Zaki-1052/PHIL_10_Notes/PHIL_10_LE_2.md

 	- (or “. . . when hell freezes over.”) 󰇆
 - **General idea**:
 	- if we’re going to accept something impossible/ridiculous, then we might as well accept any other impossible ridiculous thing.
-- These idioms are called “adynata”.
+- These idioms are called “*adynata*”.
 	- Examples from other languages:
 		- Malay:
 			- *when cats grow horns;*